This post is Sponsored by Happy Family Brands, but the content and opinions expressed are my own.

 - Blueberry and Raspberry.

-And if you want to stock up and get yourself a bargain, the multipacks on Amazon are great value!
+If you want to stock up and get yourself a bargain, the multipacks on Amazon are

 Elsie is giving the fruit and oat bars a big thumbs up and I’m feeling confident the oats, hummus, fruit and whole grain in her lunch box will help her focus at school.